KiadsCode/SPakLib/README.md

 ## Installation

 Clone the repository or download the latest release from GitHub.
-Add the `SPakLib` project or DLL reference to your solution.
+Add the `SPackLib` project or DLL reference to your solution.

 ---